pinterest/pymemcache/docs/getting_started.rst

 Best Practices
 ---------------

- - Always set the connect_timeout and timeout arguments in the constructor to avoid blocking your process when memcached is slow.
+ - Always set the `connect_timeout` and `timeout` arguments in the :py:class:`pymemcache.client.base.Client` constructor to avoid blocking your process when memcached is slow.
+You might also want to enable the `no_delay` option, which sets the TCP_NODELAY flag on the connection's socket.
  - Use the "noreply" flag for a significant performance boost.
 The "noreply" flag is enabled by default for "set", "add", "replace", "append", "prepend", and "delete".
 It is disabled by default for "cas", "incr" and "decr".
 It